-When I was a kid, every Easter I dunked hard-boiled eggs in coffee mugs filled with those fizzing tablets that instantly produced vibrant colors.
+When I was a kid, every Easter I dunked eggs in mugs filled with those fizzing tablets that instantly produced vibrant colors.
 It was the ’70s, or the better-living-through-chemistry decade, when no one questioned how chemicals affected our health.
-Today, even though the kits currently sold in stores proclaim to be nontoxic, many still contain synthetic food dyes that studies have linked to allergies and behavioral problems like ADHD in children.
+Today, even though the kits sold in stores proclaim to be nontoxic, many still contain synthetic food dyes that studies have linked to allergies and behavioral problems like ADHD in children.

 Step 2.
 To make each of these 6 colors, add the following foods to separate pots: